lukealbao/tictac/README.md

 with sugar packets while waiting for food at a restaurant.
 I've always thought it was super cool.

-Want to play it? http://tictac.relevantish.com

 ## Why is it here?
-I intend to put this up live for people to play.
+~~I intend to put this up live for people to play.
 The first version should be up within a week or so.
-But you are seeing this because I'm trying to find a job and this is some code I wanted to share.
-So, to help anyone who wants to look over this, a brief description of the
+But you are seeing this because I'm trying to find a job and this is some code I wanted to share.~~ Want to play it? http://tictac.relevantish.com.
+It's still in development
+ So, to
+help anyone who wants to look over this, a brief description of the
 repo: